oh-ecommerce-agency/m2-oh-preview-btn/README.md

-This module adds a button on product and cms edit pages in order to allow open the entity on a new window.
+This module adds a button on Products, Categories and CMS edit pages in order to allow open the entity on a new window.

 Supports Multistore